Improve Your Ecommerce SEO

 Here is a ranking report of the keywords that I am tracking around the phrase “cheap minimalist watches”.
 As you can see I’m ranking fairly well even though watches are competitive.

 You’re probably thinking that I have a ton of links pointing to my store, right?
 Wrong!
 My domain authority is 5!
 To be completely transparent – many of the other terms I am going after don’t rank at all.
-I’ve also not done any optimization or link building in the last 6 months.
+I’ve also haven’t done any optimization or link building in the last 6 months.
 I have not started any blog writing to help drive traffic.

 Below is the last 6 months of clicks from Google.
-This data is from inside search console.
+This data is from the inside search console.

 What can we learn from this data?
 It is possible to get traffic organically from Google even if we are a new business.
 It comes down to longer tail terms and unique content.

 One final word on on-page optimization – if you follow this outline you’ll find that if you use Google shopping ads that your optimize title tags and product descriptions also improves your performance there as well.

-If you still need help to improve your ecommerce seo feel free to contact me.
+If you still need help improving your eCommerce SEO feel free to contact me.